 We build computer systems around abstractions.
 The right abstractions are timeless and versatile, meaning they apply in many different settings.
-Such abstractions make developers’ lives easier, and allow systems programmers and researchers to optimize performance “below the hood”, by changing systems without breaking the abstractions.
+Such abstractions make developers’ lives easier, and allow system developers and researchers to optimize performance “below the hood”, by changing systems without breaking the abstractions.
 In this post, I will argue that the abstraction of dataflow computing is a remarkably powerful one.
-Mapping computations into dataflow graphs has given us better fault-tolerant, scalable distributed systems, better compilers, and better databases.
+Mapping computations into dataflow graphs has given us better, more fault-tolerant and scalable distributed systems, better compilers, and better databases.
 Dataflow also has the potential to enable new system designs that solve other — seemingly unrelated — real-world problems, such as making it easier and cheaper to comply with privacy legislation like the European Union’s GDPR, or California’s recent CCPA.

 A Brief Introduction to Dataflow Computing

-Different uses of dataflow over time have evolved this basic notion in various ways.
+Over time, different uses of the dataflow abstraction have evolved this basic notion in a variety of ways.
 But, as we will see, the core idea of explicit data dependencies and structured computation is extraordinarily powerful.

 Origins: Computer Architecture in the 1970s and 1980s

 Dataflow computing originated in computer architecture proposals in the 1970s and 1980s, with pioneering work by Jack Dennis and Arvind, as well as many others.
 The central idea was to replace the classic von Neumann architecture with something more powerful.
 In a von Neumann architecture, the processor follows explicit control flow, executing instructions one after another.
 In a dataflow processor, by contrast, an instruction is ready to execute as soon as all its inputs (typically referred to as “tokens”) are available, rather than when the control flow gets to it.
 This design promised efficient parallel execution in hardware when many “tokens” were ready to execute.